 My host lived in Ürgüp, a small town around 15 minutes away by car from the tourist district of Göreme.
 He drove myself and several other surfers around during my 4-day stay and showed me the best of what Cappadocia had to offer.

-Nevertheless, prices of hot air balloons, for a budget traveler like me, was quite high.
+Nevertheless, prices of hot air balloon rides, for a budget traveler like me, was quite high.
 Instead of looking for coupons and discount codes online, I decided to ask my Couchsurfing host to help me find a way to see the balloons for free.

-At 4 am the next morning, my host woke me up and told me that a shuttle was here to pick me up for the balloon ride.
+At 4 am the next morning, my host woke me up and told me that a shuttle was here to pick me up for towards the area for hot air balloon rides.

 Disoriented and barely awake, I grabbed my iPad and dragged myself towards the van.
 (Note: Please, for the love of god, wear a few sweaters.
 Even the mid-August sun was no match against the temperature drop in the mountain ranges).